foodcoops/sharedlists/README.md

 ### Email

 Some suppliers send a regular email with an article list in the attachment.
-For this, an email server needs to be run using the rake task `mail:smtp_server`.
+For this, an email server needs to be run using the rails task `mail:smtp_server`.
 On production, you may want to run this on localhost on an unprivileged port, with a proper [MTA](https://en.wikipedia.org/wiki/Message_transfer_agent) in front that does message routing.

 To enable this for a certain supplier, tick the checkbox _Update articles by email_.
 Then select a file format to use for importing, and the supplier's email address from which the email is sent.
-If you only want to import for mails with a subject that contains a certain text (e.g. _Articles in week_), fill in the subject field as well.
+If you only want to import mails with a subject that contains a certain text (e.g. _Articles in week_), fill in the subject field as well.

 What email address does the supplier need to send to?
-Users will find this after saving the supplier after _Send to_.
+Users will find this after initial creating and saving the supplier after _Send to_.

-This needs setting up of the environment variable `MAILER_DOMAIN`, on which you receive the emails.
+This needs setting up of the environment variable `MAILER_DOMAIN`, on which you receive the mails.
 It is allowed to prefix the address, you may want to set the prefix in `MAILER_PREFIX`.
-This is useful when you're running an email server in front to route mails.
+This is useful when you're running a mail server in front to route mails.